lvaka/lvaka/README.md

 - 👋 Hi, I’m @lvaka
-- 👀 I’m interested in building great software
+- 👀 I’m a software engineer specializing in client side web applications.
-- 🌱 I’m currently learning React and Rust
-- 💞️ I’m looking to collaborate on any React, PHP, Python, or Rust Program
-- 📫 How to reach me email me at eric@ericjshin.com

 <!---
 lvaka/lvaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.